Githubfevcee/AIreadmeTest/README.md

 The project is work in progess.
 Unprocessed optimisation methods may be subject of change.

 ## Training environments
 In order to generate a custom AI model, it is advisable to first optimize the training process and tailor it to the available hardware.
+Following components were used creating this project:
 - CPU: AMD Ryzen 9-5900X[^1]
 - GPU: RTX 4090[^2]
 - RAM: 32GB[^3]